rafflesargentina/l5-filterable-sortable/README.md

 ## Usage

 Add FilterableSortableTrait to your Eloquent model so you can make use of filter() and sorter() scopes.
-Both apply clauses to the Builder intance, that you must define as functions in separate classes.
-So, add $filters and $sorters protected properties to your model to define those classes location.
+Both apply clauses to the Builder intance that you must define as functions in separate classes.
+So you must add $filters and $sorters properties to your model to set those classes.

 Example: